ippeb/LosslessDataCompression/README.md

 ./LZW/LZW_fast_encoder samples/mapreduce.pdf
 ```

 To decompress, one now only needs to provide the compressed output, since the alphabet already included in there.
+The deccompressed file is stored in `LZW_decoded.txt`.

 ```
 ./LZW/LZW_fast_decoder LZW_encoded.fastlzw
 ```
 ### Header

-The **header** stores the length of the alphabet, the alphabet (similar to the above `LZW_alphabet.txt`), the length of the compressed output, followed by the compressed output.
+The **header** of `LZW_encoded.fastlzw` stores the length of the alphabet, the alphabet (similar to the above `LZW_alphabet.txt`), the length of the compressed output, followed by the compressed output.